begeistert/begeistert/README.md

 - [Python](https://www.hackerrank.com/certificates/5ac47a508895)

 ### Projects:
-- I am working to optimize my application for numerical calculations in android ([Sherlock](https://github.com/begeistert/Sherlock))
+- I am working to optimize my application for numerical calculations on Android ([Sherlock](https://github.com/begeistert/Sherlock))
+- I am working on porting all my algorithms for Sherlock's numerical calculation into a new Python package called [NuPy](https://github.com/begeistert/nupy)
 - I hope to find interesting projects in which I can collaborate

 <!--details>